By car via Germany and Italy to Greece and on the island of Crete.

 However, we have decided to spend most of the trip on the sea because the waterway is still the cheapest means of transport since time immemorial.
 Since the trip was made during the off-season, the prices for the car ferries and cabins were about 1/3 cheaper than in the summer time.
 And by considering fuel saving and wear on the car, tolls for the Italian highways, etc., this is favorable option.

 Moreover, a cruise on which you do not have to drive yourself, is much more pleasant, relaxing and free of stress and risk of accidents on the road.
-For this sea voyage across the Adriatic Sea there are two alternatives: either from Venice or from Trieste.
+For this sea voyage across the Adriatic Sea you have to go to Venice.

 Day 1 – from Germany to Bardolino on Lake Garda